Jean Rochefort: Personal life

 In 1960, he married Alexandra Moscwa, with whom he had two children: Marie (1962) and Julien (1965).
 With actress-filmmaker Nicole Garcia, he also had a son Pierre.
-Through his second marriage with Françoise Vidal, he had two children, Louise (1990) and Clémence (1992).
+Through his marriage with Françoise Vidal, he had two children, Louise (1990) and Clémence (1992).

 In his thirties during the shooting of Cartouche, he discovered his passion for horses and equestrianism.
 He was a horse breeder since then and owned Le Haras de Villequoy.
+The horse breeding and the estate lent to his character in Tell No One, who reflected Rochefort in this regard.
 His passion led him to become a horse consultant for French television in 2004.

 Death

 Rochefort died on 9 October 2017 at the age of 87.

 Awards

 Rochefort won many awards throughout his career, most notably three César Awards: Best Supporting Actor in 1976 for Que La Fête Commence, Best Actor in 1978 for Le Crabe-Tambour and an honorary prize in 1999.
 He was nominated for many more awards.